shaketbaby/restato/README.md

 Actions are dispatched asynchronously and multiple actions may be batched and be processed together.

+It's recommened to group actions by feature and put into a folder.
+Each action should have a name which will be used as the type by the Redux DevTools middleware.
+See below middleware section for details.

 ```javascript
 // get dispatch form a store object
 const { dispatch } = store;